keenlycode/adapter/docs-src/guide/intro/index.html.md

 2. Defined custom elements have their own unique tags, preventing global styles from **unintentionally** overriding components and their elements.
-However, you still have full control of a component from global styles if desired, making it ideal for theming.
-   **Shadow DOM lacks this features**.
+However, you still have full control of a component from global styles if desired, making it ideal for theming which **Shadow DOM lacks this features**.